hazelcast/hazelcast-jet/site/docs/enterprise/job-update.md

 The state has to be compatible with the updated pipeline.
 As a Jet pipeline is converted to a [DAG](../architecture/distributed-computing), the snapshot contains separate data for each vertex, identified by the transform name.
-The stateful transforms in previous and updated pipeline must have the same name for the state to be restored successfully.
-Once the job is started again from a snapshot, the following rules are
+The stateful transforms in the previous and tje updated pipeline must have the same name for the state to be restored successfully.
+Once the job is started again from a snapshot, the following rules are applied:
-applied:

 * If a transform was not in the previous version and is available in the new version, the transform will be restored with an empty state.
-* If a transform was in the previous version, and not in the new version, then its state will simply be ignored.
+* If a transform was in the previous version and is not in the new version, then its state will simply be ignored.
-* If the transform exited in the previous version and exists in the new version as well and their names much, then the state from the previous version will be restored as the state of the new transform.
+* If the transform existed in the previous version and also exists in the new version and their names match, then the state from the previous version will be restored as the state of the new transform.

-Using these rules, the following are possible:
+Using these rules the following is possible:

 * you can add and new stateful stages and remove existing ones without breaking compatibility.
 This includes adding/removing a source or sink or adding a new aggregation path from existing sources.
-* you can freely add, remove or change stateless stages, such as filter/map/flatMap stages, sinks and others
+* you can freely add, remove or change _stateless_ stages, such as filter/map/flatMap stages, sinks and others

-You can also find additional information about what state is stored under the Javadoc for each transform.
+You can find information about what state is stored under the Javadoc for each transform.
 Here are some examples of other supported changes:

-* adding new sinks to existing pipeline stages
+* adding new sources/sinks to existing pipeline stages
 * adding new branches to existing pipeline stages
 * change session window timeout
 * change connection parameters of sources/sinks
-* enable early results for a window
+* enable/disable early results for a window
-* for sliding windows, you can increase or reduce the window size while keeping the step size the same.
+* for sliding windows you can increase or reduce the window size or the slide length
-* increase eviction timeout for stateful map
+* change eviction timeout for stateful map
 * change parameters of aggregate operation: for example, change the comparator of `AggregateOperation.minBy()`
 * tweak the aggregate operation, but accumulator type has to stay the